NightKoneko/pollcat/README.md

 $ node socket-server/server.js
 ```

+If you're hosting the server elsewhere, make sure to put the link to it in an environment variable for `VITE_BACKEND_URL`

 ### TO-DO:

 * Admin accounts (so not everybody and anybody can just delete any poll at their will)